christianalfoni/impact/docs/03_Understanding_The_Design.md

 State management is not only about what kind of state primitive you use to store state, it is also how you organise and interact with that state in your code.
 The management of the state.
 Traditionally when you manage state outside of React you do so in a global context using a state store, but that is not ideal.
 You might initialize your application with global state, but a lot of your state and management of that state is only related to certain pages or features.

-Impact is not really about its state primitives, it is about how you organise and interact with state primitives.
+Impact is not mainly about its state primitive, **signals**, it is about how you organise and interact with state primitives in general.
 You can actually choose completely different state primitives than what Impact offers and still get the core value out of **Impact**.

 **So what is this fundamental "management building block"?**

-We are not being fancy about this, it is still called **stores**.
-A store is just a function encapsulating state and management of that state which can be exposed globally or scoped to a component tree.
-It is the same composition model you love from React hooks, but with primitives designed for reactivity.
-Most importantly these stores run outside the reconciliation loop of React, meaning you avoid the performance and mental overhead of using traditional hooks.
+To give familiarity with an existing mental model we call it **contexts**.
+A context is just a function encapsulating state and management of that state which can be exposed at any level of your component tree.
+It is the same model you know from React.
+The important difference with Impact contexts is that they run outside the reconciliation loop of React, meaning you avoid the performance and mental overhead of using traditional contexts, but you still gain all the benefits from them.

 ## Concurrent mode